adaburrows/adaburrows.github.io/content/docs/resume/_index.md

 ### Crowd Supply, Portland, OR <span class="job-position">— Lead Architect</span>
 <span class="date">APR 2018 - SEP 2019</span>

 Responsible for the main Crowd Supply website and system administration.
 Streamlined our shipping pipeline by building a new system to print shipping labels directly to a Zebra printer within the Crowd Supply admin interface.
 Increased site reliability by offloading tasks to a job queue.
 Rebuilt the reporting pipeline.
 Began the process of integrating our systems with Mouser Electronics.
 Created the check-in software for the our Teardown conference.
-Created one of the logic puzzles for Crowd Supply’s annual conference, Teardown 2019 [see [the final assembly](https://www.instagram.com/p/BzEYKXlBN2w/) and the [puzzle in action](https://www.instagram.com/p/BzFBlGFB-I8/)].
+Created one of the logic puzzles for Crowd Supply’s annual conference, Teardown 2019<span class="no-print"> [see [the final assembly](https://www.instagram.com/p/BzEYKXlBN2w/) and the [puzzle in action](https://www.instagram.com/p/BzFBlGFB-I8/)]</span>.

 ### Geeks Without Bounds, Planet Earth <span class="job-position">— Technologist & Trainer</span>
 <span class="date">JUL 2017 - 2019</span>